 May 2020 – ABC Convenes Arts Education Summit

 The concerns about the impact of possible major reductions to state and/or local funding next year on arts education was the subject of a Maine Arts Education Summit convened by the Arts are Basic Coalition (ABC) on May 20.
 In addition to the ABC group of MAAE and Maine ‘s four visual and performing arts educator associations, the Summit group included arts education leaders from the Maine Arts Commission, the Maine Arts Leadership Initiative (MALI), and the Maine Department of Education.
 While preparing for the possibility that stronger advocacy may be needed next year, the Summit attendees emphasized the special role that arts education can play during this time of change and challenges.
 A letter to Maine School Superintendents expressing that message was drafted by the ABC and sent out on ABC’s behalf by Steven Bailey, Executive Director, Maine School Boards Association and Eileen King, Executive Director, Maine School Superintendents Association.
 You can read it here.

 October 2019 – ABC Student Leadership Group Inducted at the Blaine House

 The 12 arts students from high schools around the state who make up the first Student Leadership Group of the Arts are Basic Coalition (ABC) gathered in Augusta this past Tuesday, Oct.
 22. The students were all selected elected for their commitment to the arts by the four Maine professional associations that make up the ABC: the Maine Art Education Association (MAEA), the Maine Music Educators Association (MMEA), the Maine Educational Theatre Association (MEdTA) and the Maine Dance Educators.
-Below are photos and short bios of all the students, followed by a recap of the group’s day in Augusta.
+We are sad to say goodbye to last year’s seniors who have graduated.
+Below are photos and short bios of the remaining students, followed by a recap of the group’s day in Augusta.